kevinnza/setupvarious/setup-devenv-ubuntu-18.04.md

 sudo bash install-devenv-ubuntu-18.04.sh
 ````

-Once done, reboot the OS for changes to take effect properly
+Once done, REBOOT the OS for changes to take effect properly